goschtl/zope/hurry.jquerytools/trunk/README.txt

 When releasing ``hurry.jquerytools``, an extra step should be taken.
 Follow the regular package `release instructions`_, but before egg generation (``python setup.py register sdist upload``) first execute ``bin/jquerytoolsprepare``.
-This will download the Slimbox library and place it in the egg.
+This will download the jquerytools library and place it in the egg.
 (The version number is currently hardcoded in the hurry.jquerytools.prepare module).

 .. _`release instructions`: http://grok.zope.org/documentation/how-to/releasing-software